ianheggie/process_lock/README.md

 ## License and contributions

-* Based on work Copyright (c) 2008 Simon Engledew, released under the MIT license.
+* Copyright (c) 2008 Simon Engledew, released under the MIT license: https://github.com/simon-engledew/ruby-process-lock .
-* Subsequent work by Ian Heggie: packaged into a gem, added tests and acquire method, fixed acquire so it didn't overwrite locks by other processes.
+* Subsequent work by Ian Heggie: packaged into a gem, added tests and acquire method, fixed some bugs.
 * See git log for other contributers